|

 Not everyone

-quickly realized that there was not enough time in my week to fit in all
+that there was not enough time in my week to fit in all of the

-of the educational activities AND the day of fun classes.
-But I didn’t
+educational activities AND the day of fun classes.
+But I didn’t want to

-want to give up on the co-op idea because my kids loved interacting with
+give up on the co-op idea because my kids loved interacting with other

-other homeschoolers.
-So we simply changed our focus and started with a
+homeschoolers.
+So we simply changed our focus and started with a co-op

-co-op which offered more core classes.
-Instead of our day being spent in
+which offered more core classes.
+Instead of our day being spent in extra

-extra classes, my children made choices that replaced things I no longer
+classes, my children made choices that replaced things I no longer had to

 The co-op we